 Housing benefits in Finland

-Generally you can only get one housing allowance at a time.
+Generally you can only receive one type of housing allowance at a time.
 When you apply for housing allowance from Kela, first check which is the right allowance for you and your family.

 General housing allowance

-General housing allowance is designed to help households on low incomes with their housing costs.
+General housing allowance is intended to reduce housing costs for low-income households living in rented accommodation, right-of-occupancy housing or part-ownership housing.
 A household generally comprises the occupants of the dwelling, and housing allowance is granted to the household collectively.
+As a rule, students are eligible for student housing supplement, but families with children and students living with their parents are eligible for general housing allowance.

 The amount of housing allowance granted is affected by